NATO chief says allies must prepare for the worst in Ukraine

 “Any renewed aggression would trigger serious consequences,” Blinken warned.

-“NATO’s support for Ukraine is unbroken, and its independence, territorial integrity and sovereignty are not up for discussion,” Maas said.
-“Honest and sustainable de-escalation steps, which can only go via the route of talks, are all the more important now.”
+Maas said “honest and sustainable de-escalation steps, which can only go via the route of talks, are all the more important now.”

 Russia annexed Crimea in 2014 after Ukraine’s Moscow-friendly president was driven from power by mass protests.
 Weeks later, Russia threw its weight behind a separatist insurgency that broke out in Ukraine’s east.